 Divergences in terms of inflation remain significant and are expected to widen in 2025.
 Deflationary trends continue in China.
 Disinflation is evident but remains uneven in the Eurozone, where core inflation remains rather high, and where gaps between countries are widening (Germany and Spain above the European average).
-In the US and, to a lesser extent, in the UK, inflation remains well above 2% y/y and disinflation is not expected to remain high (2.8% y/y on average in Q4).
+In the US and, to a lesser extent, in the UK, inflation remains well above 2% y/y and disinflation is not expected to continue in 2025.
+In Japan, despite the beginnings of disinflation, inflation is expected to remain high (2.8% y/y on average in Q4).